mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/storage/mount-disk-resources/index.md

 enterprise: false
 ---

-With DC/OS, you can configure Mesos [`Mount` disk resources][1] across your cluster by mounting storage resources on agents using a well-known path.
+With Mesosphere&reg; DC/OS&trade;, you can configure Apache&reg; Mesos&reg; [`Mount` disk resources][1] across your cluster by mounting storage resources on agents using a well-known path.

 When a DC/OS agent starts, it scans for volumes that match the pattern `/dcos/volume<N>`, where `<N>` is an integer.
 The agent is then automatically configured to offer these disk resources to other services.